bengtbennink/ass-2-herkansing/README.md

 ## Install

- 1. Install NPM & Mysql on your machine (Tutorials can be found at the bottom of the page.)
+ 1. Install NPM, Mysql & Brew on your machine (Tutorials can be found at the bottom of the page.)
  2. Fork this repository
  3. git clone https://github.com/bengtbennink/be-assesment-2.git
  4. Install modules